How can satellite surveying improve mine safety?

 How do you prove your accuracy?

-PhotoSat has delivered over 700 satellite surveying projects since 2007. we have carried out accuracy evaluations on the majority of them.
+PhotoSat has delivered over 1000 satellite surveying projects since 2007.
+We have carried out accuracy evaluations on the majority of them.
 The results of our accuracy studies are consistent with project accuracy evaluations and client feedback.

 Surveying Mine Tailings is difficult because the areas are large and relatively flat, monochrome and frequently change.
 How does PhotoSat deal with that?